 What would we change?

-A better route through the La Sal Mountains would avoid the paved La Sal Loop Road.
+A better route through the La Sal Mountains would avoid some miles on the paved La Sal Loop Road.
 A possibility is mapped in green in the CalTopo map file.
 However, this option crosses the 10,700’ pass between Horse Mountain and Mt.
 Wass so is not viable if there is significant snow.
 Another change would be to eliminate walking the paved Burr Trail from The Gulch to Boulder.
-Jamal’s AU heads south into the Escalante, but we had been there many time previously.
+Jamal’s AU heads south into the Escalante, thus avoiding the road but missing Boulder and the Mail Trail.
 It is probably possible to map a route approaching Boulder from the northeast and thus avoid both the Burr Trail and the private land along Deer Creek and east of Boulder.
 A final change would be to find a better way to connect the exit from Zion NP and getting into the Pine Mountains.
 We went the way we did to resupply in New Harmony, but it meant about 5 miles of pavement walking.
-There is also pieces of private land on the east side of the Dixie NF, so it was not completely clear during planning what was legal access between the forest and Interstate 15.
+There are pieces of private land on the east side of the Dixie NF, so it was not completely clear during planning what was legal access between the forest and Interstate 15.
 But it would be nice to delete the road walk.

 Although much of the walking is quite straightforward, this in NOT a route for beginners.
 If you plan to hike this route, you should have excellent navigational and map reading skills, the ability of read terrain, and previous experience hiking in this type of environment.
 As Steve Allen, the guru of canyon country hiking says in Canyoneering 2: “If you have any doubts about your qualifications to do any of the routes, they are not for you.
 Those with enough miles under their feet and days under the rim know who they are.”